Land registration (Scots law): Protection of Advance Notices

-Angus then goes to Bank B in Hawick and asks for a secured loan with Bank B with a standard security offered over his flat.
-Bank B's solicitor, negligently, does not see the Bank A's advance notice when conducting her due diligence and draws up the standard security documentation and Bank B has Angus's sign the standard security validly.
-Bank B's solicitor sends this standard security for registration on 11th May.
+Angus then goes to Bank B in Hawick and asks for a secured loan from Bank B, with a standard security offered in his flat.
+Bank B's solicitor, negligently, does not see the Bank A's advance notice when conducting due diligence and draws up the standard security documentation.
+Bank B has Angus validly sign the standard security.
+Bank B's solicitor sends this standard security for registration on 11 May.
 The Keeper registers Bank B's standard security and updates Section C of the flat's Title Sheet on 14 May 2020.

-Bank A's solicitor sends Bank A's standard security on 14th May for registration.
+Bank A's solicitor sends Bank A's standard security on 14 May for registration.
 The Keeper receives it on 18 May and registers it, noting the Advance Notice in the Application Record.
-Angus's businesses financial problems worsen and he pays neither of the bank's mortgage payments, defaulting on his payments.
+Angus's businesses financial problems worsen, and he defaults on his payments to both banks.
 As is standard practice, Bank A and Bank B independently both call-up the standard securities held in the flat after exhausting all normal channels.

-However, which standard security has priority in calling-up, thereby being able to sell the flat to repay the money owed to their respective Bank first?
-Bank A. This is because the advance notice has forced the standard security of Bank B to be re-registered after Bank A's standard security Yet, without an advance notice, Bank B's standard security would outrank Bank A's standard security as it was registered first (by application of the principe of prior tempore, prior jure.
-In latin, 'prior tempore, prior jure', lit: 'earlier time, stronger right') While it may be argued that an advance notice appears unfair on the unknowing applicant who technically 'wins' the race to registers as his deed was registered first, yet the applicant has their deed re-registered where a subsequent deed protected by an Advance Notice is registered during the protected period.
-However, the Application Record is a public record so the unknowing grantee (applicant) is "not disadvantaged as the grantee will know of the existence and potential effect of the advance notice...as it is on the Register."
+Which standard security has priority in calling-up, and which bank is able to sell the flat to repay the money owed?
+Bank A. This is because the Advance Notice has forced the standard security of Bank B to be re-registered after Bank A's standard security.
+Yet, without an Advance Notice, Bank B's standard security would outrank Bank A's standard security, as it was registered first, by application of the principle of prior tempore, prior jure ("earlier in time, stronger in law").

+While it may be argued that an Advance Notice appears unfair to the unwitting applicant who 'wins' the race to the registers, yet the applicant has their deed re-registered where a subsequent deed protected by an Advance Notice is registered during the protected period.
+However, the Application Record is a public record, so the unknowing grantee (applicant) is "not disadvantaged as the grantee will know of the existence and potential effect of the advance notice...as it is on the Register."